Rachel Levine: Biden administration

-On February 13, 2021, President Joe Biden formally nominated Levine to serve as Assistant Secretary for Health.
-Her confirmation hearing with the Senate HELP Committee took place on February 25.
-On March 17, the committee voted 13–9 to advance her nomination for a full Senate vote.
-On March 24, the Senate voted 52–48, with all Democrats and two Republicans — Susan Collins from Maine and Lisa Murkowski from Alaska — joining all members of the Senate Democratic Caucus to confirm her nomination.
+On 13 February 2021, President Joe Biden formally nominated Levine to serve as Assistant Secretary for Health.
+Her confirmation hearing with the Senate HELP Committee took place on 25 February.
+On 17 March, the committee voted 13–9 to advance her nomination for a full Senate vote.
+On 24 March, the Senate voted 52–48, with all Democrats and two Republicans — Susan Collins from Maine and Lisa Murkowski from Alaska — joining all members of the Senate Democratic Caucus to confirm her nomination.
 Levine is the first openly transgender person to hold an office that requires Senate confirmation.

-On October 19, 2021, Levine was commissioned as a four-star admiral in the U.S. Public Health Service Commissioned Corps, becoming the first openly transgender four-star officer in any of the United States uniformed services as well as the first female four-star admiral in the Commissioned Corps.
+On 19 October 2021, Levine was commissioned as a four-star admiral in the U.S. Public Health Service Commissioned Corps, becoming the first openly transgender four-star officer in any of the United States uniformed services as well as the first female four-star admiral in the Commissioned Corps.